glaciers-in-archives/snowman/README.md

 </ul>
 ```

 Snowman can also use each result in a SPARQL resultset to create a file for each result.
-If a view has been configured for this only a given result will be accessible from within a template.
+If a view has been configured for this, only a given result will be accessible from within a template.
 Put the following template in `templates/work.html`.

 ```html
 <h1>{{ .workLabel }}</h1>